Tuesday, May 5, 2022

 Our day begins with a briefing in or near Ashfield, MA.
 The meeting location depends on where people are staying the night before.
 Often, we meet at the Red Roof Inn in South Deerfield, MA which is convenient, clean and relatively inexpensive.

 We will spend about an hour or so doing closed course drills.
-The rest of the day includes road training through the northern Berkshires of Massachusetts and the Southern Green Mountains of Vermont.
+The rest of the day includes training through the northern Berkshires of Massachusetts.
 We use bike-to-bike communicators for real-time coaching.
 Sena Bluetooth/Mesh Communicators are provided if you don’t currently have a Sena system installed.

-At about 4:00 PM and after an average of about 120 miles, we debrief and I give you your videos before the group heads toward their respective destinations.
+At about 4:00 PM we debrief and I give you your videos before the group heads toward their respective destinations.
 Have some way to take video home: iphone using Airdrop or a 16gb+ USB thumb drive.

 - Personal training with real-time coaching using Sena rider to-rider communicators